tootedom/tomcat-memcached-response-filter/README.md

 ### Specifying the cache key ###

 One of the most important parts of caching, is the key against which to cache content.
-If everything is cached under the same key, then things are going to go pretty bad.
+If everything is cached under the same key, then things are going to go pretty bad, and start acting quite odd on your web service/site.

-The default key is: `$scheme$request_method$uri$args?$header_accept?$header_accept-encoding_s?`  The means that the following items make up the cache key:
+The default cache key is as follows: `$scheme$request_method$uri$args?$header_accept?$header_accept-encoding_s?` The means that the following items make up the cache key:

 - The scheme, i.e: http
 - The request method, i.e: GET